humphreyska/Working-Calculator/README.md

 This program implements a calculator which takes in positive and negative doubles and operands and then evaluates and displays the result.

-## The operators supported by the calculator are:
-- for addition ' + '
-- for subtraction ' - '
-- for multiplication ' * '
-- for division ' / '
-- for parenthesis ' ( ' ' ) '

 ## Link To Code
 [Code](src)